usaid-cs/yesterday-i-learned/random.md

 - The week came about because the week is a quarter of a lunar cycle.
 - ["Hello Kitty is not a cat.
 She's a cartoon character,"](http://people.com/celebrity/hello-kitty-is-not-a-cat/) said creator of Hello Kitty.
 - Double-stuffed Oreos are [only 1.86x stuffed](http://www.cnn.com/2013/08/21/us/oreo-high-school-experiment/index.html). _How dare they._
-- In the autotuned degeneracy that is "I'm The One", DJ Khaled, Justin Bieber, Quavo, Chance the Rapper, _and_ Lil Wayne all claim to be the one.
 - Cap'n Crunch is a commander-class officer.
 Luckily, [since the commanding officer of any vessel is always called the captain](https://www.reddit.com/r/funny/comments/4ulaeh/commander_crunch/d5qs3wy/), calling it Captain Crunch is still correct.
 - [Toad from Nintendo](https://www.youtube.com/watch?v=4FaRP12ck7k) has three strands of hair.
 [That mushroom top is _not_ its head.](https://www.mariowiki.com/Toad_%28species%29#Mushroom_caps) Also, in the same video, cereals in photoshoots are often placed in white glue or [wildroot hair tonic](http://www.peachpit.com/articles/article.aspx?p=1964563&seqNum=2) instead of real milk.
 - According to Mozilla, [i18n differs from l10n](https://blog.mozilla.org/l10n/2011/12/14/i18n-vs-l10n-whats-the-diff/) in that i18n enables l10n.
 [L10n is the adaptation of the software to a local market ("locale")](https://www.w3.org/International/questions/qa-i18n), while i18n is the groundwork, like using unicode and separating content from code, that eventually enables l10n.
 So, in a way, i18n is the prepping, while l10n is actually doing it.